Evidence Level

 1

-Soy Isoflavones and Hot Flashes — Meta-Analysis of 17 RCTs
+Soy Isoflavones and Hot Flashes — Evidence Synthesis of 17 Clinical Trial

-Systematic review and meta-analysis of 17 RCTs examining soy isoflavone supplementation for menopausal hot flashes.
+Evidence review and pooled analysis of 17 clinical trials examining soy isoflavone supplementation for menopausal hot flashes.

-Pooled data from 17 RCTs in menopausal women.
+Pooled data from 17 clinical trials in menopausal women.

 Soy isoflavones significantly reduced hot flash frequency by 21% and severity by 26% vs. placebo.
 Effects stronger with longer treatment duration and higher baseline hot flash frequency.
 Equol-producer status associated with greater response.
 No serious adverse events.